 Months of entry

-Your research project comprises the major element of the course.
-This project will involve 24 weeks of research in an area of medical genetics under the supervision of an expert academic researcher in the field.
+Your 24-week research project comprises the major element of the course.
+You'll receive supervision from an expert academic researcher in the field.

 Fees and funding